csinva/csinva.github.io/_notes/cs/software.md

 layout: notes
 title: software engineering
 category: cs
+subtitle: Some notes on software engineering, based on two courses at UVA.
 ---

 {:toc}

-Some notes on software engineering, based on two courses at UVA.

 # ch 2 - software engineering
 - software engineering - the application of a systematic, disciplined, quantifiable approach to the development, operation, and maintenance of software; that is, the application of engineering to software